 Video encoders such as MPEG 1/2/4 often utilize block motion compensation (BMC) to achieve better data compression.
 BMC partitions each frame into small macroblocks (MB) (e.g. each MB is 16×16 pixels for MPEG 2).
 During encoding, block matching is employed to search for similar MBs in anchor frames.
-If a matching block is found, an MV is established as a 2D shift in the image frame.
+If a matching block is found, an MV is established.
+Note that each MV only represents a 2D shift in the image frame.